Sahana-Math/Food-Delivery-System/README.md

 - Hotel Management:
   - Manage the list of available food items with their respective prices.
   - Update food items and their prices as needed.
-  - Track orders placed by customers.
-  - Manage the status of orders (e.g., "Pending," "Out for Delivery," "Delivered").
+  - Delete food items from the menu.
+  - Add new items to the menu.

 - Delivery:
   - Assign delivery personnel to orders.
   - Update the status of deliveries ("Out for Delivery," "Delivered").
-  - Manage the status of orders (e.g., "Delivered").

 ## Technologies Used